Mongolian PM Resigns After Protests Over Covid-19 Mothers Treatment - UrduPoint

 The head of the hospital and disease centre in the middle of the row also resigned.

+As the prime minister stands down, President Battulga Khaltmaa remains in place as head of state.

+But Khurelsukh has previously said he intends to stand for president in upcoming elections this year, and in his resignation speech he said he had "lost faith" in Battulga as head of state.

-The row is the latest clash over the government's handling of the outbreak as anger simmers over Mongolian nationals stuck overseas after the country closed its borders.
+- 'Voices heard' - This week's row is the latest clash over the government's handling of the Covid-19 outbreak as anger simmers over Mongolian nationals stuck overseas after the country closed its borders.

 "I don't think Mongolians will die of Covid-19, instead they will die of poverty and hunger," said 20-year-old student Odbayar Lkhagvadorj.